Skip to main content

 Sire selection within the CAFRE Dairy Herd

 The starting point for sire selection each year is to review the Herd Genetic Report.
-This report is available to dairy farms that fully milk record their dairy herd.
+This report is available to dairy farmers that milk record and have sire and dam information uploaded.
 Herd Genetic Reports allow farmers to evaluate the genetic potential of their dairy herd through reviewing the genetic merit for production and health traits for either individual animals or lactation number groups.
-Analysis of the Herd Genetic Report will indicate if the key breeding indices are improving or whether more selection pressure needs to be applied to particular breeding sub-indices.
-Following a review of the herd genetic report, selection criteria are set for £PLI and for a number of breeding sub-indices including: calving ease, fertility, lifespan, milk protein % and SCC.
-The list of available Holstein sires, and available Holstein genomic young sires
+Analysis of the Herd Genetic Report will indicate if the key breeding indices are improving and/or whether more selection pressure needs to be applied to particular breeding sub-indices.
+Following a review of the Herd Genetic Report, selection criteria are set for £PLI and for several breeding sub-indices including calving ease, fertility, lifespan, milk protein % SCC, enviro-cow and feed advantage.
+The list of UK available Holstein sires and available Holstein genomic young sires is downloaded from the AHDB website.

-is downloaded from the AHDB website as spreadsheets.
 The spreadsheets are screened initially by £PLI and then for each of the breeding sub-indices to determine which sires meet the selection criteria.
 A shortlist is then drawn up of potential sires for milking cows and sires for maiden heifers that are available with sexed semen.
+The bull linear traits are also assessed with emphasis on udders, legs/feet, teat length, size, locomotion and as result some bulls will be deselected from the initial list.
 The availability of semen from sires on the shortlist of sires is then checked with the semen supply companies.
-The shortlist of sires is also run through commercial mating software to ensure that the sires chosen will not result in inbreeding.
-If sufficient sires do not meet the selection criteria, or if sexed semen for use on maiden heifers is not available, the selection criteria may need to be relaxed to bring more potential sires into the shortlist.
+The shortlist of sires is also run through the AHDB inbreeding checker to ensure that the sires chosen will not increase inbreeding.